D7460N/easter/docs/03_basics/projection.md

 Projection is not about being heard for attention — it is about being heard for understanding.
 When we project the Word of God with clarity and sincerity, our voices become instruments of His message.

-> “A voice of one calling: ‘In the wilderness prepare the way for the Lord; make straight in the desert a highway for our God.’”
+> “A voice of one calling: 'In the wilderness prepare the way for the Lord; make straight in the desert a highway for our God.'”
 > — *Isaiah 40:3*